electrickite/crashcart/README.md

 a traditional "crash cart" used in data centers to diagnose issues with headless systems.

 **Current Status**
 CrashCart was written in a hurry to scratch a personal itch.
 It has been tested primarily on Linux, but should work on Windows out of the box and on macOS without many tweaks.
 Contributions are welcome, but feature requests without an implementation are not likely to be considered.
-This is, at tbe end of the day, a project aimed at tinkerers, and so OS packing is discouraged.
+This is, at tbe end of the day, a project aimed at tinkerers, and so OS packaging is discouraged.

 ## Hardware